aubreyrjones/libesp/README.md

 Additionally, you can just copy the source and header files from the github clone into your own build system.
-If you choose to go this route, I recommend you *not* include either "./src/uplift" or "./src/sqlite/shell.c".
-Those are both command-line tools that likely do not need to be embedded in your application.
+If you choose to go this route, I recommend you *not* include either "./src/uplift" or "./src/sqlite".
+Those files are related to the esp_uplift utility that converts raw ESP event streams into sqlite3 databases.

 Building ESP on Windows